CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an empty placeholder with no actual content about IAM policy review.
-It contains only auto-generated boilerplate that repeats the skill name without providing any actionable guidance, security review criteria, code examples, or workflow steps.
-It would be completely unhelpful for Claude in performing IAM policy reviews.
+This skill is an empty template with no actual content about IAM policy review.
+It contains only auto-generated boilerplate that describes what the skill would do without providing any actionable guidance, security review criteria, code examples, or policy analysis techniques.
+It would be completely useless for helping Claude perform IAM policy reviews.

 Suggestions